DUE TO COVID-19 RESTRICTIONS, FALL 2020 (AUGUST 1 TO SEPTEMBER 15, 2020) APPLICANTS NEED TO FOLLOW THIS NURSING APPLICATION PROCESS

 Advanced Placement Application Process:

-The applicant must submit a completed application with supporting documentation (transcripts, TEAS V score) FIRST to the Nursing Counselor and then contact the School of Nursing.
+The applicant must submit a completed application with supporting documentation (transcripts, ATI TEAS score) FIRST to the Nursing Counselor and then contact the School of Nursing.
 The following items must be submitted with your application in order for it to be considered :

 - Submit the completed Application for Advanced Placement to the nursing counselor two months prior to assessment testing for clinical competency.